1601-mma2013/Checked/README.md

 	- Smart detector, and it can help user save their time, find important things less than a minute.

 4. aptitudes
-	- Scan the things that you want, make sure all the stuff that you want is inside your bag
+	- Scan the things that you want(within a bluetooth area, make sure all the stuff that you want is inside your bag

 5. environments
 	- The device can use in a bag, either you place your scanner in hand bag or luggage

 6. tools
+	-Each tag have their own QR Code.
+Scan the code in your phone, and you may rename it using an free application of "Checked".
-	- The devices need to connect with your phone/tablet, have to download an application, set a check list(items that you might want to bring) in your phone.
-It will scan whether the specific item that you have attach with the tag is it in the bag
+	- The devices need to connect with your phone/tablet, you have to download an free application of "Checked", set a check list(items that you might want to bring) in your phone.
+	- A signal will show in your phone how far you and your things are separate.
+	- When you are leaving your home, you may have something left out, the signal become low, and your phone will ring, an the reminder pop out what's left behind.
+	- The tag have light indicator when beeping(It also can be a light indicator itself)

 7. challenges
-	- To detect the items that listed down in check list, make sure all items attend in bag
+	- To detect the items that listed down in check list, make sure all items are in the bag

 ### b.
 Other Models
 Represent domain factors beyond individual users and customers